-In addition to upgrading the KVM over IP switch's main firmware, this function can also be used to upgrade any PON units and Blade Servers deployed on the installation.
+In addition to upgrading the KVM over IP switch's main firmware, this function can also be used to upgrade Blade Servers deployed on the installation.
 As new versions of the firmware become available, they can be downloaded from our website.
 Check the website regularly to find the latest information and packages.